Type of resources

 Scale

 The Climate Change Tower Integrated Project (CCT-IP) represents the guide lines of the italian research in the arctic and aims to study the interaction between all the components of the climate system in the Arctic.
 The Amundsen-Nobile Climate Change Tower (CCT) is the key infrastructure of the project, and provides continuous acquisition of the atmospheric parameters at different heights as well as at the interface between the surface and the atmosphere.
-Precipitation data (liquid and solid) are obtained from an optical disdrometer (Vaisala FD70).
-Data are available under request.
+Images of the sky are taken every 15 minutes and are available under request.

 The AUXMON (AUXiliary MONitoring) project aims at providing a continuous monitoring of auxiliary variables useful to support investigation of night-sky brightness.
 Sky-Quality Meters (SQM) sensors are one of the core infrastructure of the project.
 They are low-cost sensors for measuring night sky brightness.